zachphillips/zachphillips.github.com/_posts/2011-11-27-you-should-be-writing-with-markdown.markdown

 ---
-date: '2011-11-27 14:40:27'
 layout: post
-slug: you-should-be-writing-with-markdown
-status: publish
-title: ★ You Should be Writing with Markdown
+title: You Should be Writing with Markdown
-wordpress_id: '361'
 ---

 > Markdown nerds, this is not for you.
 This is for regular folks who need to start using Markdown.
 Go away.